-The Inclusive Education (postbaccalaureate licensure) Program leads to Massachusetts initial licensure as a Teacher of Students with Moderate Disabilities, 5-12.
+The Inclusive Education (postbaccalaureate licensure) Program leads to Massachusetts initial licensure in math/science, 5-8, or special education, 5-12.

 The Inclusive Education Postbaccalaureate Licensure Program prepares teachers to be leaders and critical thinkers.
 Schools today are complex and diverse communities — reflecting a landscape rich with individual differences.
 Teachers in our program are prepared using a unique combination of theoretical and practical experiences.
 This approach fosters their ability to create and lead equitable spaces where difference is valued while at the same time preparing them for the realities and challenges of the classroom and the profession.